 Here is some important and helpful info for new models or models working with me for the first time.
 It's essential that you review and fully understand it.
 If you have any questions, please don't hesitate to ask. :)

-Note that the info here is primarily for portfolio photoshoots on a trade/TFP basis.
+This info is primarily for portfolio photoshoots on a trade/TFP basis.
 When a model hires me on a fee basis, some of this info does not apply.

 A lot!! :) For a typical shoot with 4-hours of shooting time:

-Some/all of the deposit is refunded at the shoot, depending on the cost-sharing arrangement.
+Some/all of any deposit is refunded at the shoot, depending on the cost-sharing arrangement.

 Models with very limited experience/references to show their reliability are more likely to require a deposit to reserve their booking.
 Also the more timely/reliable a model's communication, the less likely a deposit will be required.